Zakya Kafafi: Early life and education

-Kafafi was born in Cairo, Egypt.
-She has said that she became interested in chemistry whilst she was at high school, and that her science teacher frequently referred to her as The Chemist.
+Kafafi was born in Cairo, Egypt and went to a French private school called Lyçée Français du Caire with her two younger sisters Gehane and Laila.
+She has said that she became interested in chemistry whilst she was at high school, and that her science teacher Monsieur Georges frequently referred to her as The Chemist.
 She started her undergraduate degree in chemistry at the University of Houston, where she minored in mathematics.
-She moved to Rice University for her graduate studies and gained her MA and PhD in chemistry, and worked on low-temperature spectroscopy.
-At Rice University Kafafi was friends with Marilyn E. Jacox.
+She gave birth to her first child, a daughter she named Magda, while she was a sophmore in college.
+She finished her undergraduate degree in 3 years and moved to Rice University for her graduate studies.
+While at Rice she gave birth to her second child (Hussein Sherif) and gained her MA and PhD in chemistry, in 3 years.
+She worked on low-temperature spectroscopy of high temperature materials using a technique called Matrix Isolation Spectroscopy.
+At Rice University Kafafi was friends with one of the pioneers of Matrix Isolation Marilyn E. Jacox.
 After completing her doctorate, Kafafi moved to Cairo, where she was appointed Assistant Professor.
+She returned back to Houston Texas in 1981 for a short sabbatical that was extended to a few years for personal reasons.

 Research and career

-In 1986, while on a sabbatical, Kafafi visited the United States, where she learned about a job that was open in the Optical Sciences Division at the United States Naval Research Laboratory (NRL).
+In 1986, while still at Rice University, Kafafi learned about a position open in the Optical Sciences Division at the United States Naval Research Laboratory (NRL).
 Kafafi eventually joined NRL, where she established the organic optoelectronics section.
-Here she worked on nonlinear optical materials and colour centre lasers.
-She transitioned from chemistry to materials science and eventually ended up in physics, studying the properties of OLEDs.
-Kafafi spent over twenty years working at the NRL, during which time OLED displays found their way into televisions and mobile phones.
+Here she worked on nonlinear optical properties of organic and polymer materials using degenerate four wave mixing.
+She transitioned from chemical to materials and physical research, developing and studying the properties of OLEDs.
+Kafafi spent over twenty years working at the NRL, during which time OLED displays found their way into flat panel display televisions and computers, mobile phones and watches.